ZaidAlsaqabi/Advent-Of-Code-2024/README.md

 # 🎄 Advent of Code 2024 - C++ Solutions

 Welcome to my Advent of Code 2024 solutions repository!
-This year, I'm taking on the challenge using C++ to sharpen my programming skills and compete globally.
+Last year, I took on the challenge using C++ to sharpen my programming skills and compete globally.
 Advent of Code is a series of daily programming puzzles that start on December 1st and continue until December 25th this year, I have achived in some days high global ranking in the leaderboard and on private UWE leaderboard rank 1 in ranking and globally have achived 548 points which slightly behide the top 100 during endavour of solving the puzzles♟.

 ## 🎯 Goals
 - Improve C++ proficiency